Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 For your project, you will construct a PRD, a document frequently used in industry to convey the purpose and specifications of a product.
 You will be sharing this artifact with your industry partner.

 Copy the [PRD Template](https://docs.google.com/document/d/10u8lI0VhBcj69hdTFDsZAdA_PgZ6136Bsvrnn8jwlmQ/edit?usp=sharing) and fill in all of the sections.
-Remember you will be putting in your User Interviews, User Journeys, Wireframes, and ERDs in this document as well.
+Remember you will be putting in your User Journeys and Wireframes in this document as well.

+**Evaluation:** You will be evaluated on this assignment using the [Writing Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit?usp=sharing).
+To pass the assignment, you must...

+- Fill out each section of the PRD
+- Get an average score of 2 on the above rubric

 ### Senior Leadership

 **DUE DATE: Thursday, October 10**

-Before the end of the term, you must fulfill a Senior Leadership role in _one_ of the following:
+Before the end of the term, you must fulfill a Senior Leadership role in _both_ of the following:

-- PM your industry collaboration project
 - Pair Program with a Junior student (at least once)
 - Code Review with a Junior student (at least once)

-More information can be found in [these slides](https://docs.google.com/presentation/d/1QBtEhCqe27kROEG8s7HTyBmcsemXWqzqif0MmSSzoww/edit?usp=sharing) in how to get involved if you're not going to be a PM for your project.
+More information on how to do this coming soon!

 ### MVP